 If you experience a feeling of tension in your vocal cords and a blocked airway, try not to panic.
 Do not gasp or swallow the air.
 Drink small sips of water to try to wash anything that may have irritated your vocal cords.

 If GERD is what triggers your laryngospasms, treatment measures that reduce acid reflux can help prevent them from happening.

 If you witness someone who has what appears to be laryngospasm, make sure he does not choke.
-Encourage them to remain calm, and see if they can nod their heads in response to the questions.
+Encourage them to remain calm and see if they can nod their heads in response to the questions.

 If there is no object blocking the airway, and you know the person is not suffering from an asthma attack, continue to talk with them in soothing tones until the laryngospasm has passed.

-Laryngospasms are difficult to prevent or predict unless you know what is causing them.
+Laryngospasms are challenging to prevent or predict unless you know what is causing them.
 If your laryngospasms are related to your digestion or acid reflux, the treatment of the digestive problem will help prevent future laryngospasms.